mucholian/Air-Traffic/README.md

 ![LASSO COEFS](https://github.com/mucholian/Air-Traffic/blob/master/supporting_data/LASSO.png)

 CH_P5_PR is weekly change in Jet Fuel supply in PADD 5.
-CL_2_3 is timespred between CL1 and CL2.
-HO_1_2 is timespred between CL1 and CL2
+CL_2_3 is time spread between CL1 and CL2.
+HO_1_2 is time spread between HO1 and HO2.
+Essentially change in Jet Fuel output in PADD 5 has the biggest impact on the spread.
-Essentially change in Jet Fuel out put in PADD 5 has the biggest impact on the spread.
+This is most likely because of constant refinery issues in California.